 Look for ANY external wiring, all wiring and electronics should be housed within the pump machine, there should be no wiring outside.
 Choose the pumps nearest to a physical building.
 Criminals are far less likely to place a skimmer on a pump closest to other buildings.
 Finally, set up your card’s fraud alerts and check your bank statements regularly for suspicious purchases.

 Thank you for reading this article.
-If you have found any of this information useful or interesting, then please consider subscribing using the button above.
+If you have found any of this information useful or interesting, then please consider subscribing by clicking here.
 Otherwise, we hope you enjoyed the article.

 -The SC Fuels Team